wp-plugins/dge-slideshow/readme.txt

 * Javascript.
 * [DGE_InlineRSS](http://wordpress.org/extend/plugins/dge-inlinerss/)
   plugin version 0.93 or greater.
-* Only tested with Wordpress 2.0 and 2.1.
+* Only tested with Wordpress 2.0 and above.
 I don't know if it'll work with earlier versions.
-* PHP 5.

 == Examples ==